bustle/ember-mobiledoc-editor/README.md

   selection.
 * `toggleLink`, toggling the linking of a selection.
 The user will be prompted for a URL if required.
-* `addCard`, passed a card name and payload will add that card at the end of
+* `addCard`, passed a card name and payload will add that card at the end of the post.
 * `addCardInEditMode`, passed a card name and payload will add that card at the end of a post and render it in "edit" mode initially.
 * `createListSection`, changing selected content into list items.